CareFirst BlueCross BlueShield: History

-The history of CareFirst BlueCross BlueShield can be traced back to 1934, when Group Hospitalization, Inc. was formed by a hospital association in Washington, D.C.
-In 1942, the company was sanctioned to use the Blue Cross service mark, and in 1951 became a full participating member of the Blue Cross system.
+The history of CareFirst BlueCross BlueShield can be traced back to 1934 when a hospital association in Washington, D.C. formed Group Hospitalization, Inc. In 1942, the company was sanctioned to use the Blue Cross service mark, and in 1951 became a full participating member of the Blue Cross system.
 In 1969, Maryland Hospital Service, Inc. (Blue Cross) and Maryland Medical Service (Blue Shield) changed their names to Maryland Blue Cross and Maryland Blue Shield.
 In 1998, the Maryland and District of Columbia companies merged to form CareFirst BlueCross BlueShield.

 In July 2000, CareFirst announced that it was leaving the Medicare HMO marketplace at the end of the year.
 In 2001, Wellpoint (now Anthem) offered to acquire the company for $1.37 billion, including $119 million in bonuses to Carefirst executives.
 In 2003, the offer was rejected by the Maryland insurance commissioner.

 In 2013, CareFirst partnered with Cognizant to provide its members with information access and management of health coverage via smartphones and tablets using mobile technology.
 In May 2015, the company announced that a cyber attack in June 2014 compromised the data of 1.1 million current and former members.
 The breach did not include Social Security numbers, medical claims, employment, credit card or financial information, and CareFirst subsequently blocked member access to these accounts and requested members create new user names and passwords.

 During the COVID-19 pandemic, CareFirst contributed $8 million to organizations on the front lines for COVID-19 relief, recovery and equitable vaccination efforts for communities in the region of Maryland.
 The company also covered services that are medically necessary for any of their members that are diagnosed with COVID-19.
 In early 2021, the company began providing Medicaid and Medicare Advantage options to consumers.
 In 2021, CareFirst dedicated $10.5 million toward addressing the root causes of diabetes in certain regional communities.
 The company also launched Better Together, a public health campaign urging people to get COVID-19 vaccines.
 In October 2021, the company launched CloseKnit, a virtual primary care practice providing a variety of care services including behavioral health services and care coordination.

 Management

+In 2025, Ja’Ron Bridges was named Interim President and CEO.

 In 2018, Brian D. Pieninck was named Chief Executive Officer.
 In April 2021, CareFirst appointed Dr. Tich Changamire as its new Chief Medical Officer.

 Partnerships

 In October 2019, CareFirst partnered with Halcyon, an incubator program, to financially support healthcare startups.
 In September 2020, the company partnered with MedStar Health to provide value-based health care to communities.
-In August 2021, the company collaborated with Pittsburgh, PA-based healthcare provider Highmark to offer a health insurance designed specifically for labor unions and members.
+In August 2021, the company collaborated with Pittsburgh, PA-based healthcare provider Highmark to offer health insurance designed specifically for labor unions and members.